InvisibleUp/uvmac/README.md

 meson wrap install sdl2
 ```

-Also, for now, for the M68K core to work, you need to compile Musashi yourself.
-Follow the instructions in that project's README for details.

 ## Supported Platforms

 µvMac *absolutely requires* SDL2.
 There are no plans to support platforms that SDL2 does not target.
 For 99% of users, this should not be a concern.
 Dropping support for esoteric platforms and exclusively using SDL2 vastly simplifies the complexity of the code.